 Sections: Tue 8:00-8:50am, 10:00-10:50am in APM 5402.
 (The 9:00am section has been cancelled and replaced with office hours; see below.)

-Final exam: Wednesday, March 21, 11:30am-2:30pm, room TBA.
+Final exam: Wednesday, March 21, 11:30am-2:30pm, in the lecture room (Center 113).
 No makeup exam will be given.
 See UCSD exam policies as well as course-specific policies below.

 The conversion of raw percentages into letter grades will be made in order to maintain a grade distribution comparable with historical averages for this course.
 However, the following minima are guaranteed: